 Owens has said Emery was demoted for neglect of duty because he failed to report a rules violation by another sheriff's office employee.
-Emery said he voluntarily stepped down because of philosophical and policy differences between himself and the sheriff.

 You have free articles remaining.

-Emery has also accused Owens of improperly revealing information to the public from his personnel file, but Owens said he never looked at the file.
+Emery also has accused Owens of improperly revealing information to the public from his personnel file, but Owens said he never looked at the file.

 On Monday, the candidates waged a civil debate on who is best equipped to lead the sheriff's department.